midhunraj007/robot2/README.md

 3. You will see the web interface to control the toy robot.
 Use the provided buttons and controls to move the robot.

-### Usage
-Now you will have to position the robot on the table-top using x,y coordinates and position value.
-- **Enter x value**: You are allowed to enter a value between 0 to 4.
-- **Enter y value**: You are allowed to enter a value between 0 to 4.
-- **position**: You will only have four possible positions to choose ['NORTH','SOUTH','EAST','WEST'] Once the above requirements are satisfied you can place the robot on the table-top by clicking on the button place.

-Now the robot is placed on the table-top and you can use the action menu placed at the botom of the table to control your robot.

 ## Diploying on local machine with Docker:

 Follow these instructions to set up and run the Flask Toy Robot Challenge on your local machine with Docker.